thunderrabbit/barefoot_rob/content/offerings/offerings.md

 Rob,

 Last week in our breakout room with the Inspiration Process, you worked with me where I was the participant.
-I know that you did not following the script but, whatever you did, it has given me a lasting vision of where I need to be in terms of getting closer to being in the lover quadrant.
+I know that you did not follow the script but, whatever you did, it has given me a lasting vision of where I need to be in terms of getting closer to being in the lover quadrant.
 I can’t tell you what you did, it is simply that I now have a much more relaxed view of how a lover looks at the world and how I would like to see it, more than just occasionally.